gerfra/google-image-scrape/README.md

 # google-image-scrape
-example google image scrape python with selenium + chromedriver
+Simple example web scrape with python 3 and Selenium 4.1.3 + ChromeDriver 99.0.4844.51